-Obviously I have developed a Liz-way of sketching in my sketchbook, and although this was built on the foundation of my architectural working sketching (in developing a design) my ink and splashy washes do not transfer directly to the demands of work.
-It seems strange that what I am just so comfortable with in my sketchbook just don’t work at work!
+Obviously, I have developed a Liz-way of sketching in my sketchbook, and although this was built on the foundation of my architectural working sketching (in developing a design) my ink and splashy washes do not transfer directly to the demands of work.
+It seems strange that what I am just so comfortable within my sketchbook just doesn’t work at work!

 What is the difference?

 quick spontaneous, not necessarily needing to be accurate and most importantly does NOT need to change.
 Once done, it is done.

 There are two types that I am finding myself doing.

 1. Quick design working sketches that I add colour to and are loose, rough but presentable to the client for concepts and ideas.
 Wet washes are not suitable for this as I am sketching non stop and would make a mess- I am also sketching on butter paper or yellowtrace.